 The status of this weekend’s road trip to Las Vegas is now unambiguous.
 Kathryn’s doctor this morning ordered her to spend the weekend in Las Vegas.
 Sweet!
 I’ll submit a health insurance claim when we get home.
-Road trip to Las Vegas
+Continue reading Las Vegas road trip status update

 It’s been touch and go this week.